tomLamprecht/Easy-ML-For-Java/README.md

 4. Configure the parameters of the [Genetic Algorithm](#genetic-algorithm)
 5. combine everything in the [GeneticAlgorithm](#genetic-algorithm).Builder class

-an abstract example could look like this:
+An abstract example could look like this:
 ```java
         Selector<NeuralNetIndividual> SELECTOR = new EliteSelector<>( 0.1 );
     Recombiner<NeuralNetIndividual> RECOMBINER = new NNUniformCrossoverRecombiner( 2 );